 Meeting Dr. Benson to Discuss Arm Surgery

-Melissa scheduled an appointment to see Leon S. Benson, MD the next day.
+Melissa scheduled online to see Leon S. Benson, MD the next day.

 Dr. Benson took his time explaining everything about the arm surgery, and even though he knew she was a professional in the medical community, he gave her every detail about the procedure.